hchristol/SharedSqlQueries/README.md

 Any parameter can be stored in sql query.
 Each parameter will be editable by user before query will be executed.

 # Forbidden characters
-The '%' character is not allowed because Qgis refuse to load sql layer with this character.
-Use math _mod()_ function instead.
+The '%' character is not allowed when layer storage is _source_ because Qgis refuse to load sql layer with this character.
+Use math _mod()_ function instead, or use a different layer storage.

 # QML associated files
 You can create a qml file (layer style file for Qgis) whose name is the name of the query file.